 Only fetches current statements

 * I would like it if you could request the start date of the fetch.
 Not all clients are behind on their paperwork.
+In November 2018, ReceiptBank began letting you choose whether you want initial fetch to be for the past 30 days or all the historical bills available.

 Data Entry Box